zliel/RsMd/README.md

 ## Installation (WIP)

 To install Mark-rs, you need to have Rust installed on your system.
 You can install Rust using [rustup](https://rustup.rs/).

+### Install via Cargo

 Once you have Rust installed, you can install Mark-rs using Cargo:

 ```bash
 cargo install mark-rs
 ```

+### Install via Pre-built Binaries

+You can also download pre-built binaries for your platform from the [releases page](https://github.com/zliel/Mark-rs/releases)

+From there, you can download the appropriate binary for your operating system and architecture, extract it, and use it directly.

 **Note**: Make sure to have the `~/.cargo/bin` directory in your `PATH` environment variable so you can run the `markrs` command from anywhere.